Spastic (word): United States

 In American slang, the term 'spaz' has evolved from a derogatory description of people with disabilities, and is generally understood as a casual word for clumsiness, otherness, sometimes associated with overexcitability, excessive startle response ("jumpiness"), excessive energy, involuntary or random movement, or hyperactivity.
 Some of these associations use the symptoms of cerebral palsy and other related disabilities as insults.

 Its usage has been documented as far back as the mid-1950s.

 In 1965, film critic Pauline Kael, hypothesised that, "The term that American teenagers now use as the opposite of 'tough' is 'spaz'."

-Benjamin Zimmer, editor for American dictionaries at Oxford University Press, and researcher at the University of Pennsylvania's Institute for Research in Cognitive Sciences, writes that by the mid-1960s the American usage of the term 'spaz' shifted from "its original sense of 'spastic or physically uncoordinated person' to something more like 'nerdy, weird, or uncool person, all with a negative sense.
+Ben Zimmer, editor for American dictionaries at Oxford University Press, and researcher at the University of Pennsylvania's Institute for Research in Cognitive Sciences, writes that by the mid-1960s the American usage of the term 'spaz' shifted from "its original sense of 'spastic or physically uncoordinated person' to something more like 'nerdy, weird, or uncool person, all with a negative sense.

 In a June 2005 newsletter for American Dialect Society, Zimmer reports that the "earliest [written] occurrence of uncoordinated 'spaz' he could find" is in The Elastik Bands 1967 "undeniably tasteless, garage-rock single" – "Spazz".

-Later in 1978, Steve Martin introduced a character Charles Knerlman, a.k.a.
-"Chaz the Spaz" on Saturday Night Live, in a skit with Bill Murray called "Nerds".
-Bill Murray later starred in the movie Meatballs, which had a character named "Spaz".
+Later in 1978, American comedian Steve Martin introduced a character Charles Knerlman, a.k.a.
+"Chaz the Spaz" on Saturday Night Live (SNL), in a skit with Bill Murray called "Nerds".
+Murray later starred in the film Meatballs (1979), which had a character named "Spaz".
 Both shows portrayed a "spaz" as a nerd or with potential cognitive or learning disabilities in a comic setting, reinforcing the more casual negative use of the term in the United States by using it in popular comedy.